 A few internal caching examples:

-- If every single page asks your database the number of happy customers since the store creation, then cache the response to skip this heavy database request.
+- If every single page asks your database what is the number of happy customers since the store creation, then you should cache the response to skip this heavy database request.

 - If your navigation menu is complex and generated from a dozen of database requests, then cache the HTML output.

 - If your application requests an external API for minute-fresh currency exchange rates, then cache the response too, even if it is for a minute.